lisa-wolfgang/Bubble-Wrap/README.md

 Bubble Wrap is a web app: no installation is required, and it works on all platforms.
 However, if your browser supports it, you may install it offline.

 Access Bubble Wrap at https://lisa-wolfgang.github.io/Bubble-Wrap.

+## Contributing

+Pull requests are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) for more information.